 where \(\eta_t\) is a zero mean white-noise process, \(\delta_0\) and \(\delta_s\) are parameters to be fitted.

-For simple patterns of mixed frequency data (e.g. monthly predictors and quarterly targets), the bridge method is easy to use and doesn't require users to specify in detail the high frequency dynamics of the system.
-However, the aggregation method employed in the bridge equation itself is ad hoc and may need to be adapted for different contexts.
-Moreover, adapting the method to more complicated patterns of mixed frequency data (e.g. combining weekly, monthly or irregularly sampled data), can be challenging.
+For simple patterns of mixed frequency data (e.g. monthly predictors and quarterly targets), the bridge method is easy to use and does not require users to specify in detail the high frequency dynamics of the system.
+However, the aggregation method employed is ad hoc and likely needs to be adapted for different contexts.
+Moreover, adapting the method to more complicated patterns of mixed frequency data (e.g. combining weekly, monthly, or irregularly sampled data) can be challenging.

-A third approach that directly relates high frequency indicators to a low frequency target is the mixed-data sampling (MIDAS) model \citep{ghysels2004}.
+A third approach directly relates high-frequency indicators to a low-frequency target: this is the mixed data sampling (MIDAS) model \citep{ghysels2005there}.
 MIDAS accommodates data sampled at different frequencies by incorporating higher frequency variables using distributed lag terms with fractional lags.
-Mathematically, it can be written in a form that is very similar to the bridge equation, the distinction is that MIDAS employs a more general functional form for (\ref{eq:bridge2}) and its parameters are estimated rather than specified ex-ante.
-An example of the MIDAS equation for a quarterly target $y_{t}$ is given by:
+Mathematically, it can be written in a form that is very similar to the bridge equation; the distinction is that MIDAS employs a more general functional form than Equation (\ref{eq:bridge2}) and its parameters are estimated rather than specified \textit{ex ante}.
+An example of the MIDAS equation for a target $y_{t}$ is: